global-container-format/gcf-spec/README.md

 The `Type` field is an enumeration specifying the type of resource this descriptor refers to.

-`Content Size` specifies the size, in bytes, of the supercompressed content data indicated by the descriptor, without accounting for padding.
+`Content Size` specifies the size, in bytes, of the content data indicated by the descriptor as stored on disk, without accounting for padding.

 `Supercompression Scheme` defines a compression scheme used within the resource to compress the content data.
 What part of the content data is compressed, depends on the resource type.

 The above is known as the *standard descriptor* and is the same for every resource type.
 When needed, resources may extend their descriptor by appending extra fields, generating a *combined descriptor* made of the standard descriptor as specified above, followed by the *extended descriptor*.
 When this happens, `Extension Size` is the size, in bytes of the extended descriptor.
 If a resource has no extended descriptor, `Extension Size` must be 0.

-Resource descriptor structures must be aligned to 8 bytes by adding reserved fields as necessary.
+Standard and extended resource descriptor structures must be aligned to 8 bytes by adding reserved fields as necessary.

 Resources are stored in the same order as the descriptors.